-In college, I continued to major in beer drinking, pot smoking and I minored in chasing girls.
-My senior year I met a girl at my job at the university center who I really liked and so I slowed way down on some of my bad habits because she didn’t care much for them.
-We dated all three semesters of my senior year but she was a junior and I was focused on starting a career.
-She wanted to know about “us” and all I could say was “I’m going where the jobs are”.
-I ended up finding work in Greensboro working as a sales rep for Sears Business systems in their new computer store.
-While at work I received a phone call from a businessman in Greensboro who knew my Dad and he invited me to a luncheon to hear a speaker talk about his business success and how he had achieved it.
-I was very focused on business and being successful so I said I would be happy to attend.
-At that luncheon this attorney did speak about his business success but he also talked about the mistakes he had made during his life.
-He told how that each of us seem to chase money, power, sex, prestige etc. as if we are trying to fill an emptiness the we have inside.
-He went on to say that the problem is that the emptiness inside of you and me is “God shaped”.
-Trying to fill it with anything other than God doesn’t work.
-He explained that God had made a way for us to have a relationship with him and it was through his son.
-His son had taken all of the bad stuff that I had ever done or would do and he paid the penalty for me.
+In college, I continued to major in beer-drinking, pot-smoking and I minored in chasing girls.
+During my senior year, I met a girl at my job at the University Center who I really liked, so I slowed way down on some of my bad habits because she did not care much for them.
+We dated all three semesters of my senior year, but she was a junior, and I was focusing on starting a career.
+She wanted to know about “us,” and all I could say was, “I’m have to go where the jobs are.”
+I ended up finding work in Greensboro selling personal computers for Sears Business systems in their new free standing computer store.
+One day while at work, I received a phone call from a businessman in Greensboro who knew my dad, and he invited me to a luncheon to hear a speaker talk about his business success and how he had achieved it.
+I was very focused on business and being successful, so I said I would be happy to attend.
+At that luncheon, this attorney did speak about his business success, but he also talked about the mistakes he had made during his life.
+He told how each of us seems to chase money, power, sex, prestige, etc., it is like we are trying to fill an emptiness that we have inside with all of these things.
+He went on to say that the problem is that the emptiness inside of you and me is “God-shaped.”
+Trying to fill it with anything other than God does not work.
+He explained that God had made a way for us to have a relationship with him, and it is through his son.
+His son had taken all the bad stuff that I had ever done or would ever do, and he paid the cost or penalty for me.
 I could get connected with God by acknowledging what Jesus had done.
-I didn’t fully understand this but it did sound like a really good deal.
-Kind of like buying fire insurance just before the forest fire reaches your house and burns it down.
-So I said a simple prayer, something like “Jesus I really don’t understand all of this, but if you really did this for me I want to know more about you and I want you to be in charge of my life”.
+I did not fully understand this, but it did sound like a good deal—kind of like buying fire insurance just before the forest fire reaches your house and burns it down.
+So, I said a simple prayer, something like, “Jesus, I don’t understand all of this, but if you did this for me, I want to know more about you, and I want You to be in charge of my life.”
 There was no flash of light, no peel of thunder, just me feeling a bit foolish and wondering if this guy was selling me a line.
-A few days later two men came to the office and talked with me about meeting one on one to look at the Bible and answer any questions that I might have.
-They had a small booklet with about 5 chapters and would I be willing to go through just this one book?
+A few days later, two men came to the office and talked with me about meeting one on one to look at the Bible and answer any questions that I might have.
+They had a small booklet with about five chapters, and would I be willing to go through just this one book?
 I said I would and began meeting with Cecil about every other week.
 I still remember chapter 1 of that first book and the question.
-“What have you learned from your reading that you didn’t know before”.
-My response was “it isn’t painful to open the Bible”.
+“What have you learned from your reading that you didn’t know before.”
+My response was, “it isn’t painful to open the Bible.”